-May 27 4 tf SAMUEL SHIVER, jr.
+SAMUEL SHIVER, jr. May 27 4 tf

-JONES'

-PATENT COTTON GIN.
+JONES' PATENT COTTON GIN.

 HIS Gin can be made double, or single.
-If made double, they reduce labor, and gin just double, the quantity of cotton over the single cylinder Gin, no other kud having been in use prevous to this patent; and whether single or double, they are found to improve the quality of the cotton, by more perfectly cleaning it.
+If double, they reduce labor, and gin just double, the quantity of cotton over the single cylinder Gin, no other knd having been in use prevous to this patent; and whether single or double, they are found to improve the quality of the cotton by are found to improve the quality of the cotton, by more perfectly cleaning it.
 They can be made to contain from 20 to 160 saws in a stand, and whether small or large, one hand will be sufficient to attend them.
-The Gins have mechanical feeders and hoppers attached to them, which free the cotton from leaves, trash, dirt, &c. before it can reach the saws, and by the thorough hackling operation it receives from the feeders, which make two revolutions to one of the saws, it is almost in a half gined state, before it descends to the saw By a very simple arrangement of a screw to each set of gaates, on which the hoppers rest, and through rect and officer-like deportment in the Florida cam- which the teeth of the feeders pass, they can be paign-the following resolutions were unanimousinade to teed slow or fast to suit the condition of the cotton at the time.
-When made double, the Resolved, That the 4th of July be appointed saws are placed on two sets of cylinders and turn For do, of 40 saws on do, or 80 saws in a stand, at \$6,25 per saw, or the day for the presentation of the Sword to Capt.

-John Chesnut.
-RESO VED, That Mr. John D Murray be re- lutions to one of two saw.
-The two cylinders can quested to present the Sword, and deliver an be detached so as to enable the planter to run one or both at pleasure, although embraced with feeders. may be propelled by horse, steam, or water power.
-It may also be propelled by iron running gear.
-The force required to work it, is about the same as the common Gin.
-This Gin has been put in operation in New Orleans for two or three weeks, and its success tested in the presence of a least number of planters, merchants and others, and at 40 cents each; the number of teeth being about received their general approbation equal to the number of saws.
-One set of feeders, added, but the following are deemed sufficient: From his Excellency Gov. White of Louisiana.
-New Orleans, Feb.
-27, 1837.
+The Gins have mechanical feeders and honogen attended to them. hoppers attached to them, which free the cotton from leaves, trash, dirt, &c. before it can reach the saws, and by the thorough hackling operation it receives from the feeders, which make two revolutions to one of the saws, it is almost in a half rect and officer-like deportment in the Florida cam- which the teeth of the feeders pass, they can be paign-the following resolutions were unanimous- made to feed slow or fast to suit the condition of the cotton at the time.
+When made double, the RESOLVED, That the 4th of July be appointed saws are placed on two sets of cylinders and turn the day for the presentation of the Sword to Capt. upon each other in opposite directions, and are RESOLVED, That Mr. John D. Murray be re- lutions to one of twe saw.
+The two cylinders can nested to present the Sword, and deliver an be detached so as to enable the planter to run one cleansed by two sets of brushes that have four revoor both at pleasure, although embraced with feeders.
+RESCLVED, That a subscription be raised for a &c. in one stand.
+The whole is put in operation may be propelled by horse, steam, or water power.
+RESOLVED, That the above proceedings be publit may also be propelled by iron running gear.
+The force required to work it, is about the same as that necessary to move an equal number of saws in the common Gin.
+This Gin has been put in Splendid Scheme of the ALEXANDRIA operation in New Orleans for two or three weeks, LOTTERY, Class E, (Highest Capital \$75,000) and its success tested in the presence of a large number of planters, merchants and others, and received their general approbation.
+Several gentlemen have been so kind as to give the Patentee their written opinion respecting the merits of the Gin.
+A number of others could be added, but the following are deemed sufficient: